thomas-serre-sonarsource/PyTankWar/README.md

 cd tankwar
 python start.py
 ```
 You should see a pygame window.
-Then, if you execute following scripts, things should start moving :
+Then, if you execute the following script in another terminal, things should start moving :

 ```bash
 cd ..